-By Gretchen Block, CQL Manager of Partner Engagement
+By Gretchen Block, CQL Director of Partner Engagement

 Ap-pre’ci-ate, v., 1. valuing; the act of recognizing the best in people or the world around us; affirming past and present strengths, successes, and potentials; to perceive those things that give life (health, vitality, excellence) to living systems 2. to increase in value, e.g. the economy has appreciated in value.
 Synonyms: VALUING, PRIZING, ESTEEMING, and HONORING.

 In-quire’ (kwir), v., 1. the act of exploration and discovery.
 2. To ask questions; to be open to seeing new potentials and possibilities.
 Synonyms: DISCOVERY, SEARCH, and SYSTEMATIC EXPLORATION, STUDY.Cooperrider and Whitney (2005)

 We all have a choice about how we see the world, how we act, and how we react based on what we see.
 Appreciative Inquiry is a transformational process to enact positive change and is used across all sorts of industries, with origins outside of the human services field.
 It shifts the outlook from a deficiency-driven approach where the spotlight is on problems and what’s not working.
 Instead, it focuses on identifying and amplifying an organization’s strengths, and applies lessons learned from those strengths to areas where there is opportunity to improve.

 Appreciative Inquiry is an excellent way to inspire the human services field – direct support staff, organizational leadership, and other stakeholders – to look beyond what anyone thought was possible.
 When you are ready to explore your organization through the lens of appreciative inquiry, you should be prepared to: